KRIGOLSON TEACHING

 How does feedback influence learning?

 i.
-Provide a minimal description of the role of feedback in learning.
+You must be able to provide a minimal description of the role of feedback in learning.

-6: Additionally provides definitions of KR, KP, inherent and augmented feedback.
+ii.
+Additionally provides definitions of KR and KP.

 Readings: